 Kombucha – we’re all drinking it.
 We’re all paying (up to) $4 a pop for it.
 But do you ever wonder, “ok…why am I drinking this?”
 Is it just because it’s on the shelves at Whole Foods or because we saw super fit people reaching for it?
 “It MUST be good for us!!” is probably the reason I started to drink it.

-I definitely had not done my research when I bought into the kombucha fad, I just liked the flavor and it seemed to be all the rage in Austin.
+I definitely had not done my research when I bought into the kombucha fad, I just liked the flavor and it seemed to be all the rage in Austin, Texas where I lived at the time.
 So yes, peer pressure.
 But let's not fly blindly anymore, people.
-Let’s ‘buch with purpose!
+Let’s drink with purpose!
 I took some time to compile some quick, TRUE facts about kombucha so we can be #educated.
-Spoiler alert: I'm still on the kombucha train, and don't plan on getting off anytime soon.
+Spoiler alert: I'm still on the kombucha train and don't plan on getting off anytime soon.

 Kombucha is fermented black tea made with a yeast and bacteria culture + sugar (bacteria food).
 These cultures present in the ‘buch give it probiotic effects, aka giving healthy bacteria to the intestines.
 A healthy gut is also associated with improved digestion, fighting bacteria growth, mood improvements, and can even help fight anxiety and depression.